Out of Hours and Crisis Support - Electrical Industries Charity

 Sources of Help and Support in Emergency Situations

-The Electrical Industries Charity offers support for a wide range of challenges affecting those in the electrical and energy sectors.
+The Electrical Industries Charity offers support to those in the electrical and energy sectors.
 However, we do not provide immediate crisis assistance.
-If you are experiencing a mental health crisis or are in immediate danger, please call 999.

 Emergency Support